downlinko/downlinko.github.io/_posts/development/git/2018-09-08-download-install-git-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/git/git-downloaded-installer.png" alt="git downloaded installer">

 > You can install Git for your current user account or for all users on the system.
 For the last option you need to run the installer with administrative privileges.
-To do this on Windows, right click on an executable and select `Run as administrator`.
+To do this on Windows, right click on the executable and select `Run as administrator`.

 In this tutorial we install Git only for the current user.
 Just double-click the installer to start the setup.